aviiceena/bootstrap-intellisense/README.md

 ### Smart Autocomplete

 Intelligent suggestions for Bootstrap class names.
-Enter a class name and the extension will suggest matching CSS classes, if not than try `ctrl + space` to trigger the autocomplete.
+Enter a class name and the extension will suggest matching CSS classes, if not then try `ctrl + space` to trigger the autocomplete.

 <img src="/assets/images/autocomplete.png"/>